Rich fudge brownies swirled with creamy and rich cheesecake.

 - Add in the flour and salt. use a rubber spatula to lightly fold the flour into the ingredients just until no flour streaks remain.

-- Pour the cheesecake into an even layer on top of the brownie batter.
-Use a knife to swirl the cheesecake batter into the brownie batter.
+- Pour the cheesecake batter on top of the brownie batter, smoothing it out into an even layer.
+Top the cheesecake with little dollops of the remaining brownie batter, then use a knife to gently swirl the brownie batter into the cheesecake.

 - Bake the brownies for 35-40 minutes, until they are set on the edges and only slightly wobble in the center.